Table Of Contents

 Spotify’s Ad platform is still in its infancy but the potential here is huge for certain industries.

-Their ad platform gives you the opportunity to target users based on a playlist they’re listening to.
+In fact, their online advertising platform actually gives you the opportunity to target users based on a playlist they’re listening to.

 Are the cogs whirring yet?? 😉